laro/Cilia/README.md

           ...
       }
       ```
+    - TODO Having to write `typename` before dependent names in templates is quite annoying, but seems hard/impossible to change/fix.
 - **Function** templates
     - _Automatic_ function templates
         - If the type of (at least) one of the function parameters is a concept, then the function is (in fact) a function template.
 This is like abbreviated function templates in C++ 20, only ommitting the `auto` keyowrd.